ds5110/git-intro/setup.md

   (additional notes [below](https://github.com/ds5110/git-intro/blob/main/setup.md#windows-users)).
   * There's good documentation on
   [Developing with WSL](https://code.visualstudio.com/docs/remote/wsl).
-  * Warning: the WSL terminal is not PowerShell and the PowerShell is not Linux!
+  * Warning: the WSL terminal is not PowerShell, and the PowerShell is not Linux!
 This often causes confusion.

 ## 1. Install conda